Table of Contents

 The result will consist of the minimal number of QR codes needed to encode the text with the given error correction level and version (size of QR code).
 If multiple QR codes are required, Structured Append data is included to link the QR codes.

-public static List<QrCode> EncodeTextInMultipleCodes(string text, QrCode.Ecc ecl, int version = 29, bool boostEcl = true)
+public static List<QrCode> EncodeTextInMultipleCodes(string text, QrCode.Ecc ecl, int version = 29)

 Parameters